 - Cut out the black cat and glue it to an orange card.

 - Draw, cut and glue small yellow eyes to each cat.

 - Draw black eyes inside the yellow with a marker.

 - Repeat to make a total of nine cards with as many variations of cats as possible.

-DIRECTIONS FOR LARGE PANEL OF CATS
+DIRECTIONS FOR LONG PANEL OF CATS

 - Cut paper in half to make 6″ x 12″ panels.
 Also cut black card stock paper into appropriate size rectangles for more efficient cutting of cats.

 - Older students can draw and cut their own simple cat shape with ears, but younger (kinder and 1st grade) will probably need templates.
 They make enough to fill their paper, with at least one coming in from each side.

 - Students use small rectangles of yellow card stock to fold in half, draw and cut out two matching eye shapes.